Experts explain red light vs blue light therapy – which treatment is right for your skin?

 What about the other colours?

-While red and blue are the main LED treatments, you may have heard of other shades that can treat skin.
-"In addition to red and blue light therapy, other popular colours used in light therapy include green, yellow, and white," says Dr Zamani.
+While red and blue are the most widely seen LED treatments, you may have heard of other colours of light having skin benefits.
+"In addition to red and blue light therapy, other popular colours used in light therapy include green, yellow and white," notes Dr Zamani.

-Dr Gross isn't quite convinced about the other shades.
-"Red and blue LED light has the most supporting evidence and clinical studies backing results," he says.
+So, what does each one do?
+Waters explains that green and yellow lights can be beneficial to sensitivity and uneven skin tone.
+However, Dr Gross isn't quite convinced about the results of other coloured lights just yet: "Red and blue LED light has the most supporting evidence and clinical studies backing results," he explains.
 "We still need more information to solidify the benefits of the other LED colours."

 As a borderline obsessive fan of LED, I've loved writing this red light vs blue light therapy debate.
 I've used both treatments before, noticing impressive, albeit very different results from both.
 Red light leaves my skin looking smoother, plumper and glowing, whereas I turn to blue light when I've had a breakout or I feel a bout of hormonal acne is around the corner.

 If you want healthier, plumper skin, pick a red light therapy device.
 If you have spot-prone skin or even full-blown acne, turn to blue light.
-My advice would be to pick an all-rounder, a device which has settings for both.
-I always favour multitaskers - they're worth the investment, working harder to get that cost-per-use down to pennies.
+My advice would be to pick an all-rounder device that has settings for both.
+I always favour multitaskers – they're worth the investment, working harder to get that cost-per-use down to pennies.

 Rhiannon Derbyshire